Paris King Henri IV Equestrian Statue History

 And even though he was not favoured within religious realms, he was a popular king for many and done much to improve Paris, including the construction of the Pont Neuf Bridge, which he named himself as the New Bridge, which travelled over the River Seine and met on the Ile de Cite island.

-The Original Equestrian Statue of King Henri IV
+The Original Paris King Henri IV Equestrian Statue History

-The construction of the equestrian statue of King Henri IV was the idea of his wife Marie de Medici and she commissioned Giambologna who was a pupil of Michelangelo to start on the bronze statue back in 1604.
+The construction of the Paris King Henri IV equestrian statue was the idea of his wife Marie de Medici and she commissioned Giambologna who was a pupil of Michelangelo to start on the bronze statue back in 1604.

 However, after his death in 1608, this bronze equestrian statue was completed by the assistant of Giambologna, Pietro Tacca, and the completed bronze arrived in Paris in 1613, which was the very first royal equestrian monument in France.